Community Leadership and Development Track

 - HODC 3352, Philanthropy and Social Problem Solving

-- HODC 3650, Community Development Seminar (Rotating topics; one CLD seminar will count in the CLD track core)
+- HODC 3650, Community Development Seminar (Rotating topics; two CLD seminars can count in the CLD track core)

 Additionally, every track requires that all HOD majors take 2 additional track level courses called "HOD track electives."
 The two HOD track electives are not limited to courses within the HOD track the student has declared.
 HOD track electives are any HOD, HODE, HODC, HODH, HODI, and HODL courses from 3000 - 4999 excluding 3850, 3860, 3870, 4950, 4951, 4952, 4953, 4960 and 4978.